-Different companies will follow different practices to assign SKU to their products.
-However, there are some best and easy practices that can universally followed to create and manage product SKU for smart inventory management.
+Different companies will follow different methods to assign SKU to their products.
+However, some best and comfortable practices can universally be followed to create and manage product SKU for smart inventory management.
 Below are a few of them:

 Don’ts for managing SKUs

-- Never start a SKU with a ZERO, unless you are forced to do so by something out of your control.
+- Never start an SKU with ZERO, unless you are forced to do so by something out of your control.

 - Don’t include number-like letters or letter-like numbers: Simply avoid numbers such as 0 (looks like “O”) and 1 (looks like “l”), and likewise, avoid culprit letters like O, I, and L.